ylh4/portfolio/README.md

 With background in data science and international development.
 I use machine learning and deep learning applications to gain insights from data.
 My research broadly adress the following objectives:

-    Forecasting conflict at sub-national level?
+    Forecasting conflict at sub-national level;
-    Predicting the pattern and magnitude of forced displacement within and across countries?
+    Predicting the pattern and magnitude of forced displacement within and across countries;
-    Detecting violence using online data
+    Detecting violence using online data; and
+    Analysing the root causes of violence and conflict

 This github accounthosts my major contributions as a side projects that include: